omunozsanchezdeloitte/Capstone---Group-3/README.md

 Then we began modeling with our selected, cleaned data in order to provide the best recommendation.

+### Model Selection Evaluation
+1. Linear Regression
+   - Base will always be linear
+   - There was no significant difference between the base and linear
+   * Continued to follow up with more complex models that are more common and suitable for regression problems:
+2. Random Forest
+   - One of the most common models for regression
+   - Simplicity and high accuracy
+3. XGBoost with LASSO
+   - Execution speed and model performance
+   - Simplicity and high accuracy

 ### Modeling & Evaluation
 We used models to analyze our main business questions.
 We created visualizations to help support our questions and analysis.